 Install vertical striped wallpaper in a small area—keep stripes simple with small stripes.
 Apply a wallpaper with wider stripes in larger areas.
 This works on window treatments too—choose a striped fabric using the same rule.

-Old World), and may not be for everyone.
+Hang draperies from ceiling to floor, letting drapes puddle on the floor.
+Allow 12-18 inches of extra drape to create a generous puddle—if not they’ll simple look like you purchased drapes too long, and didn’t intend the puddle design.
+The puddle look is more European ( Old World), and may not be for everyone.
 The photo shows the luxury of puddled drapes.
 To create the puddle, fold the hem back under the drape, and let the drape slightly flow out from the wall base, allowing the drape to hang over the hem) Floor to ceiling drapes, even if they don’t puddle, will give the room more height.

 Avoid valances which will produce a horizontal line before the eye travels to the ceiling, and will make the ceiling look lower.
 Swag and jabots will do the same thing.
 Unless your room is a large one, these types of window treatments look better on windows in rooms with high ceilings of 9 feet or taller.
 Swags with full length drapery panels will give a different look and actually give height to the room.